K3 surfaces with involution, equivariant analytic torsion, and automorphic forms on the moduli space IV: the structure of invariant: Introduction

 \begin{theorem} Let ${\mathcal H}_{\Lambda}\subset{\mathcal M}_{\Lambda}$ be the characteristic Heegner divisor (cf. Section~\ref{sect:2}).
 Then there exists a constant $C'_{M}>0$ depending only on $M$ such that the following equality of functions on ${\mathcal M}_{\Lambda}^{0}\setminus{\mathcal H}_{\Lambda}$ holds:

 \end{theorem}

-We remark that if ${\mathcal H}_{\Lambda}\not=\emptyset$, then $\tau_{M}^{\rm spin}$ jumps along ${\mathcal H}_{\Lambda}$ and thus $\tau_{M}^{\rm spin}$ is a discontinuous function on ${\mathcal M}_{\Lambda}^{0}$.
+We remark that if ${\mathcal H}_{\Lambda}\not=\emptyset$, then $\tau_{M}^{\rm spin}$ jumps along ${\mathcal H}_{\Lambda}$ and thus $\tau_{M}^{\rm spin}$ is a {\em discontinuous} function on ${\mathcal M}_{\Lambda}^{0}$.
 For an explicit relation between the constants in Theorems~\ref{thm:main:theorem:1} and \ref{thm:main:theorem:2}, see Section~\ref{sect:10.2} below.
 After Theorem~\ref{thm:main:theorem:2}, it is very likely that $C'_{M}$ can be determined up to an algebraic number by an Arakelov geometric study of $2$-elementary $K3$ surfaces with maximal Picard number.
-This subject shall be discussed elsewhere.
+This subject will be discussed elsewhere.
+Theorem~\ref{thm:main:theorem:2} can be interpreted as a formula for the equivariant determinant of Laplacian (with certain correction term) on the space of invariant Ricci-flat metrics on a $K3$ surface with involution.
+In Section~\ref{sect:11}, we use this interpretation to study an equivariant analogue of Borcherds' conjecture \cite{Borcherds98}.

 According to Theorem~\ref{thm:main:theorem:2}, the invariant $\tau_{M}^{\rm spin}$ is elliptic modular in the sense that it is the Borcherds lift of an elliptic modular form.
+When ${\mathcal D}_{\Lambda}\not=\emptyset$, the corresponding modular form is determined by $\tau_{M}^{\rm spin}$ in a canonical manner (cf. Theorem~\ref{thm:converse}).
+In this way, there is a natural one-to-one correspondence between the holomorphic torsion invariants $\tau_{M}^{\rm spin}$ and the elliptic modular forms $2^{g-1}F_{\Lambda}+f_{\Lambda}$.
 A conceptual account for this unexpected elliptic modularity as well as the geometric meaning of the corresponding modular forms is strongly desired.

 Let us explain the outline of the proof of Theorem~\ref{thm:main:theorem:1}.
 For the sake of simplicity, we explain only the major case $\delta=1$.
 Since $\tau_{M}$ was determined in \cite{Yoshikawa13} when $g\leq2$, we assume $3\leq g\leq10$.
 The strategy is summarized as follows: \begin{itemize} \item[(a)] Reduce Theorem~\ref{thm:main:theorem:1} to determining the divisor of $J_{M}^{*}\chi_{g}^{8}$. \item[(b)] Determine the support of the divisor of $J_{M}^{*}\chi_{g}^{8}$ for certain key lattices $M_{g,0}$. \item[(c)] Determine inductively from (b) the support of the divisor of $J_{M}^{*}\chi_{g}^{8}$ for all $M$ and prove sharp estimates for its coefficients. \item[(d)] Deduce Theorem~\ref{thm:main:theorem:1} from the estimates in step (c). \end{itemize} Let us see each step in more detail.